-- The NSRL is not an on-site research facility, per se, yet curators, faculty, and their students have engaged in a broad spectrum of research endeavors.
-Further, it has supported the research programs of affiliated faculty that have brought in more than \$25 million in external research awards and endowments to TTU since 1996 awards that would not have been possible without the existence and resources of the NSRL. - The NSRL is not a degree-granting entity, yet it has enabled the research projects and education of more than 250 TTU graduate students and an estimated 500+ undergraduate students directed by NSRL-affiliated faculty-resulting in scientific research, education, and scholarly output directly attributable to the NSRL.
-The success and achievements of these graduates in their careers speaks to the invaluable education, training, and experience that they received while involved in NSRL-based activities during their time at TTU.
+- The NSRL does not contain an on-site research laboratory, per se, yet curators, faculty, students, and other researchers have engaged in a broad spectrum of specimen-based and tissue-based research endeavors utilizing the collections of the NSRL.
+Further, NSRL-affiliated faculty have brought in more than \$25 million in external research awards and endowments to TTU since 1996-awards that would not have been possible without the existence and resources of the NSRL. - The NSRL is not a degree-granting entity, yet it has enabled the research projects and education of more than 250 TTU graduate students and an estimated 500+ undergraduate students directed by NSRL-affiliated faculty-resulting in scientific research, education, and scholarly output directly attributable to the NSRL.
+The successes and achievements of these graduates in their careers speak to the invaluable education, training, and experience that they received while involved in NSRL-based activities during their time at TTU.

 - The NSRL does not have full-time research or teaching faculty, yet it has generated >2,000 peer-reviewed scholarly publications through its affiliated faculty (via their academic appointments), staff, and students while at TTU.
 Further, thousands of additional publications have resulted from faculty and students at other institutions that utilized NSRL specimens, tissues, and data in their research. - As a natural history collections facility, the NSRL is recognized nationally and internationally as a leader in curatorial science and collections management practices.
 Throughout its history, the NSRL developed many of the policies, procedures, and accreditation standards that have been widely adopted by natural history collections.
-The NSRL also is lauded for its program of hands-on training of students in field biology and curatorial practices for future careers in natural history research and museum collections management.
-Further, the Mammal and GRC collections are among the largest and fastest growing such collections in North America.
-Through this growth comes an increased importance and value as a resource for scientific research. - As a division of the Museum, the NSRL engages and informs the public through exhibits related to biodiversity, conservation, TTU research endeavors, and the value of natural history collections, as well as two open-access publication series, a popular website, and direct outreach activities.
-For many local and regional visitors, in particular, these exhibits and outreach activities may be the only opportunities they have to engage with science and natural history discovery.
+The NSRL also is lauded for its program of hands-on training of students in field biology and curatorial practices for future careers in natural science research and museum collections management.
+Further, the Mammal and Genetic Resources collections are among the largest and fastest growing such collections in North America.
+Through this growth comes an increased importance and value as a resource for scientific research.

+As a division of the Museum, the NSRL engages and informs the public through exhibits related to biodiversity, conservation, TTU research endeavors, and the value of natural history collections, as well as two open-access publication series, a popular website, and direct outreach activities.
+For many local and regional visitors, in particular, these exhibits and outreach activities may be some of the few opportunities they have to engage with science and natural history discovery.